koichirok/badssl.com/docker-badssl/README.md

 If CERTS_DIR environment variables is specified, this image copies current certificates to CERTS_DIR.

-So you can share generated certificates with ogher contianers like below:
+So you can share generated certificates with other contianers like below:

 ```
 # run image with CERTS_DIR environment variable